oleg-derevenetz/bwping/README.md

 -u buf_size
 ```

 Sets  the  send/receive  buffer size in bytes.
+If not specified, the system
-Default  value  will  be
+default will be used.
-automatically   calculated  based  on  transfer speed, packet size and host
-timer accuracy.

 ```
 -r reporting_period